Infisical/k8-kms-plugin/README.md

 ## Installation
 The recommended cluster installation method of the KMS plugin is via [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod).
 Thus, you will have to configure the following steps for each of the control plane nodes of your cluster.

-### Add the Infisical KMS plugin
+### 1. Add the Infisical KMS plugin
-Create the resource definition file for the Infisical KMS plugin.
-You can refer to the example [here](/).
-The following are supported flags:
+Create the appropriate resource definition file for the Infisical KMS plugin.
+You can refer to the file [here](/) as the starting point.
+The following are the supported flags:
 | Flag | Default Value | Description |
 |------|--------------|-------------|
 | `--host-url` | `https://app.infisical.com` | URL of Infisical instance |